 Drivers who are fatigued are dangerous even if they don’t actually fall asleep because they have slower reaction time, can’t respond and brake as quickly, are not as capable of paying attention and may be less likely to make good decisions.
 These drivers, like those who actually fall asleep, should be held liable for losses they cause to victims of drowsy driving crashes.

 Ryan Kuhl can help victims pursue claims for compensation after they are hurt or lose loved ones in a collision caused by driver fatigue.
-Victims should contact The Kuhl Law Firm as soon as possible, as proving impairment due to exhaustion can be a challenge.
+Victims should contact The Kelleher Firm as soon as possible, as proving impairment due to exhaustion can be a challenge.